 - Talk about the time frame.

 “We have invited you to talk about your daughter today.
 We all want her to be well and to develop well.
-Therefore, we would like to think together with you about what everyone can contribute to this.”
+Together with you, we would therefore like to think about what everyone can contribute to this.”

 Phase 2: Clarification of the situation